e-gun/HipparchiaGoServer/INSTRUCTIONS/SEMANTICVECTORS.md

     "Window": 8
   }
 ```

+If you disable `Verbose` you will turn off the live progress updates.
+Why would you do this?

 The underlying source code for the modeling can be found at https://github.com/ynqa/wego.
 There you can find a couple
 of "hidden" values one might adjust when setting `OptimizerType` and `ModelType`.
 The former can be either `ns` or `hs`.